Women at Cassels Brock

 - Laurie Jessome, Chair, Advocacy Group

-- Lara Jackson, Deputy Chair, Advocacy Group
+- Lara Jackson, Member of Executive Committee and Deputy Chair, Advocacy Group

 - Laurie LaPalme, Deputy Chair, Financial Services Group